What events are on at WWT in 2025?

 Discover rare birds from all over the world at WWT Slimbridge in Gloucestershire.
 A Site of Specific Scientific Interest (SSSI), the 325-hectare site is home to flocks of geese, ducks and swans in the winter months, and a breeding ground for waders in the summer.
 You might also spot brown hares, wild otters and even grass snakes.

-Marvel at the reserve’s seasonal wildlife, and discover the history of Slimbridge reserve, chosen by Sir Peter Scott as the birthplace of modern conservation.
-You’ll learn more about the wetlands on this two-hour walk, before enjoying a scrumptious cream tea.
-Tickets cost £12 per person and can be booked via the event website
+Marvel at the reserve’s seasonal wildlife and discover the history of Slimbridge reserve, chosen by Sir Peter Scott as the birthplace of modern conservation.
+After working up an appetite, you’ll end the two-hour walk with a scrumptious cream tea.

 WWT Steart Marshes, Somerset